2006 Ford 400: Race

 Racing continued on lap 179 as Truex led from Kahne, and Biffle.
-Two laps later, Johnson drew alongside Kenseth but he could not make the pass for fifth.
-He did succeed on the next lap until Kenseth retook the position on lap 183.
-That lap, Bowyer overtook Johnson for sixth.
-On lap 188, Robby Gordon crashed leaving the fourth turn, and spun 360 degrees, as Johnson steered left to avoid hitting him, activating the seventh caution.
-Under the caution, multiple drivers (including Truex), elected to make pit stops for tires and car adjustments.
+Johnson drew alongside Kenseth two laps later but was unable to pass for fifth.
+He was successful on the next lap until Kenseth retook the position on lap 183.
+Bowyer passed Johnson for sixth on that lap.
+On lap 188, Robby Gordon crashed exiting turn four and spun 360 degrees as Johnson steered left to avoid hitting him, bringing out the seventh caution.
+Under the caution, multiple drivers (including Truex), made pit stops for tires and car adjustments.
 Sadler did not make a pit stop and led at the lap-194 restart.
-Johnson fell to 15th as several drivers began to prepare themselves for several green flag racing laps on the 197th lap.
-On lap 206, Mike Bliss' engine failed, laying oil on the track, and triggering the eighth caution.
-Several cars, including Sadler, went to pit road for tires and fuel.
+Johnson dropped to 15th as several drivers began to prepare for several green flag laps on the 197th lap.
+Mike Bliss' engine failed on lap 206, laying oil on the track and causing the eighth caution.
+Several cars, including Sadler, entered pit road for tires and fuel.
 Kahne won the race off pit road to retake the lead for the lap 210 restart.
-Kahne's teammate Riggs overtook him at the start-finish line to move into the lead on the lap.
+Kahne's teammate Riggs overtook him at the start-finish line for the lead on the lap.
 The following lap, Riggs lost the lead to Kahne.

-Biffle passed his teammate Kenseth for third on lap 212, and then Riggs for second on the next lap.
-He overtook Kahne to lead for the first time on the 214th lap.
-On lap 225, Earnhardt scraped the wall with his car's right-hand side going through turn two, but continued in 12th place.
+On laps 212 and 213, Biffle passed teammate Kenseth and Riggs to move to second.
+He overtook Kahne for the lead for the first time on the 214th lap.
+Earnhardt scraped the wall with his car's right side through turn two on lap 225, but continued in 12th.
 Johnson moved to eighth place by the 243rd lap, and did not require another pit stop.
 Lap 247 had the ninth caution; Newman's left-rear tire was cut from contact with Montoya, and he slid through some grass on the backstretch.
-The leaders (including Biffle) elected to make pit stops for tires under caution.
+The leaders (including Biffle) made pit stops for tires under caution.
 Yeley stayed on the track to lead at the lap 252 restart.
-That lap, Newman ran into the rear of Montoya's car in turn one, causing the latter to hit the turn one wall heavily, and his car caught fire due to a ruptured fuel cell, as it drifted toward the infield.
+That lap, Newman collided with Montoya's rear in turn one, causing the latter to strike the turn one wall and catch fire as he drifted toward the infield due to a ruptured fuel cell.
 Montoya was uninjured.
-A tenth caution was displayed for three laps, until race officials showed a red flag for seven minutes and 58 seconds for track cleanup as cars stopped on the turn three banking.
+A tenth caution was displayed for three laps, until race officials showed a red flag for 7 minutes, 58 seconds for track cleanup as cars stopped on the turn three banking.